Skip to Content

 bottle of Courvoisier Cognac

-The same goes for cognac and France.
+The same goes for cognac and France. | Image: ©2foodtrippers

 Distilled in Cognac, Courvoisier V.S. cognac has a 40% ABV.
 This twice-distilled, barrel-aged brandy is great for sipping by itself or on the rocks.
 It’s a relatively affordable cognac choice that helps fuel this and other cocktails.

-How to Craft a French Connection Cocktail
+How To Craft A French Connection Cocktail

 French Connection Cocktail Mise en Place

-Assembling the ingredients and tools to craft a French Connection cocktail is ridiculously easy.
+Assembling the ingredients and tools to craft a French Connection cocktail is ridiculously easy. | Image: ©2foodtrippers

 You can use small ice cubes; however, a large cube is the better way to go.
 Not only do large ice cubes displace more liquid which chills cocktails faster, they also melt more slowly.
 Additionally, large ice cubes are très soigné.